MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/context.md

 To demonstrate, let's look at a simple chat application.

-## Chat sample app using context
+## Context in a chat sample application
 Clone the GitHub sample code below in your preferred language.
 Follow the instructions in the sample README to run the chat console app.

-When the default application is run, the conversation history is included in each prompt.
+When the default chat application is run, the conversation history is included in each prompt.
 This is the added context.
 You can also run the application without this context.
 Try it and see what happens!

 | Language  | Sample Chat Application |
 | --------- | ----------------------- |